vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 {% endraw %}
 ```
 <br>
-Now on the dashboard, this sensor can be use with this code:
+Now on the dashboard, this sensor can be used with this code:
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io